-This opinion stands for the proposition that a litigation funding agreement may be a fact that impacts the advice the lawyer gives a client, but it does not alter the lawyer's ethical obligation to pursue the client's best interest.
+This opinion stands for the proposition that the contract between the client and a third party relating to the conduct of litigation may be a fact that impacts the advice the lawyer gives his client, but it does not alter the lawyer's ethical obligation to pursue the client's best interest.
 Id. ("Whatever the rights and duties of the insurer and insured under the insurance contract, that contract does not define the ethical responsibilities of the lawyer to his client.")
 See also, Md.
 State Bar Ass'n, Comm. on Ethics Opn.
 No. 00-45 (opining that where the client wishes to terminate a lawyer, the lawyer must abide by the client's wishes regardless of whether the client's terminating the lawyer is a breach of the funding agreement).

-D. Protecting Confidential Information
+Protecting Confidential Information

 In order to determine whether to invest in a case, funders will likely require information about the case at the outset.
 A prospective funder may ask for the attorney's analysis of the merits of the case or other privileged materials.
 Once a funder has agreed to fund the case, that agreement will likely be memorialized in a contract which may reflect how the funder values the case which is likely to be based on the attorney's analysis.
-As the case proceeds, there may continue to be communications between the funder and client or between the funder and the client's counsel.
+As the case proceeds, there may continue to be communications between the funder and client or between the funder and the client's counsel.8/